The biggest logistics challenge of a generation

 When people are unable to get to their vaccination appointment, it will cause drug wastage and, of course, delay the time for that wave to reach herd immunity.

-The truth is, this timescale depends on numerous factors and disruptors; some of which are outside the control of the UK government.
+The truth is, this timescale depends in numerous factors and disruptors; some of which are outside the control of the UK government.

 When we first simulated the rollout, in late December 2020, Pfizer was the only vaccine being administered, and the Oxford vaccine wasn't expected to be rolled out until mid-February the following year.
-The UK Government was following the manufacturers advice about a two dose strategy with 21 days between doses 1 and 2.
+The UK Government was following the manufacturer's advice about a two dose strategy with 21 days between 1 and 2.

 Herd Immunity